-As it is not impossible that that a similar pattern could emerge if the dataset were particularly shaped so that there was increased density surrounding the 1:1 corre-5 lation line, I ran a series of sensitivity experiments.
-In these, rather than reducing the sample by filtering by $[CO_2]{(aq)-predicted}$ , the whole dataset (Table 1) was randomly ordered, and then stepwise subsampled so that the number of samples equalled the number of values 10 for each value of $[CO_2]{(aq)-predicted}$ (ie for each point in Figure 6, an equivalently sized but randomly selected sample was made such that for any equivalent value of $[CO_2]{(aq)-predicted}$ the randomly ordered sample had an equivalent n as shown in Figure 6b).
-Pearson correlation 15 coefficients were calclusted for each subsample as above.
-To allow for possible age model uncertainties, a 3000 year $(1\sigma)$ uncertainty was also applied to each sample.
-This uncertainty was applied to the age of each sample prior to sampling of the ice core record, and is applied 20 as a normally distributed uncertainty.
-Uncertainty in $CO{2(\varepsilon_n-alk)}$ measurements is typically calculated using Monte Carlo modelling of all the parameters (i.e Pagani et al. (1999); Badger et al. (2013a, b)), however this was not done in all the published work (Table 1), and some differences in approach was found accross the published work.
-Therefore to create $CO{2(\varepsilon_p-alk)}$ uncertainty estimates for each value in this study, I emulate the uncertainties based on the $CO{2(\varepsilon_p-alk)}$ value.
-I built a simple emulator (Figure 7) by running Monte Carlo uncertainty estimates for all of the included datasets (Table 1) using the same estimates of uncertainty for each variable in the $CO{2(\varepsilon_p-alk)}$ calculation as applied in Badger et al. (2013a, b).
-This then allows the uncertainty to be included in the $[CO_2]{(aq)-predicted}$ calculation as well as $CO{2(\varepsilon_p-alk)}$ , and allowed for uncertainty estimates to be site-ambivalent.
+- applied as a normally distributed uncertainty.
+Uncertainty in CO{2(εp-alk)} measurements is typically calculated using Monte Carlo modelling of all the parameters (i.e Pagani et al. (1999); Badger et al. (2013a, b)), however this was not done in all the published work (Table 1), and some differences in approach was found accross the published work.
+Therefore to create CO{2(εp-alk)} uncertainty estimates for each value in this study, I emulate the uncertainties based on the CO{2(εp-alk)} value.
+I built a simple emulator (Figure 7) by running Monte Carlo uncertainty estimates for all of the included datasets (Table 1) using the same estimates of uncertainty for each variable in the CO{2(εp-alk)} calculation as applied in Badger et al. (2013a, b). - This then allows the uncertainty to be included in the $[CO_2]{(aq)-predicted}$ calcuation as well as $CO{2(\varepsilon_p-alk)}$, and allowed for uncertainty estimates to be site-ambivalent.

-The result is shown in Figure 8, and suggests that the $7 \ \mu mol L^{-1}$ break point remains valid.
-The absolute value of $r^2$ is reduced, even at higher $[CO_2]{(aq)-predicted}$ , but this would be expected given the addition of uncertainty in age model, as the published age is most likely to align with the ice core.
+The result is shown in Figure 8, and suggests that the 7 μ molL-1 break point remains valid.
+The absolute value of r^2 is reduced, even at higher $[CO_2]{(aq)-predicted}$, but this would be expected given the addition of uncertainty in age model, as the to induce large differences between the $CO{2(\varepsilon_p-alk)}$ and ice core values.
+Figure 8 clearly demonstrates that it is the filtering by $[CO_2]{(aq)-predicted}$ rather than any spurious correlations which determine the shape of the data in Figures 6 and 8.

+165 published age is most likely to align with the ice core.
 Given the rapid rate of change at deglaciations, this effect is likely to be particularly pronounced in this dataset as many records have high temporal resolution around deglaciations in order to attempt to resolve them.
-Any small age model offset introduced by the error modelling in these intervals also clearly has the potential to induce large differences between the $CO{2(\varepsilon_n-alk)}$ and ice core values.
+Any small age model offset introduced by the error modelling in these intervals also clearly has the potential

 Figure 6.
 Pearson correlation coefficient (panel a) of a reducing sample of all compiled $CO{2(\varepsilon_p-alk)}$ (Table 1) vs the time-equivalent estimate from ice core records (Bereiter et al. (2015); Table 2).
-The sample reduces stepwise by 0.05 $\mu mol L^{-1}$ , and the number of records in each subsample is shown in panel b.
+The sample reduces stepwise by 0.05 μmolL-1, and the number of records in each subsample is shown in panel b.